omkardikshit/Asteroids-C-plus-plus/README.md

 Currently this is in beta version

-the player can only move
+the player can move and here and there are asteroids

 LEFT RIGHT UP DOWN

---if someone can clean my code it would better
+Note: if someone can clean my code it would help me